UniReg: A Universal Model for Controllable CT Image Registration: Abstract

 \section{Abstract}

-Learning-based medical image registration has achieved performance parity with conventional methods while demonstrating a substantial advantage in computational efficiency.
-However, learning-based registration approaches lack generalizability across diverse clinical scenarios, requiring the laborious development of multiple isolated networks for specific registration tasks, e.g., inter-/intra-subject registration or organ-specific alignment.
-To overcome this limitation, we propose \textbf{UniReg}, the first interactive foundation model for medical image registration, which combines the precision advantages of task-specific learning methods with the generalization of traditional optimization methods.
-Our key innovation is a unified framework for diverse registration scenarios, achieved through a conditional deformation field estimation within a unified registration model.
-This is realized through a dynamic learning paradigm that explicitly encodes: (1) anatomical structure priors, (2) registration type constraints (inter/intra-subject), and (3) instance-specific features, enabling the generation of scenario-optimal deformation fields.
-Through comprehensive experiments encompassing $90$ anatomical structures at different body regions, our UniReg model demonstrates comparable performance with contemporary state-of-the-art methodologies while achieving ~50\% reduction in required training iterations relative to the conventional learning-based paradigm.
-This optimization contributes to a significant reduction in computational resources, such as training time.
-Code and model will be available.
+Learning-based medical image registration has matched the accuracy of conventional methods while offering superior computational efficiency.
+However, existing approaches suffer from poor generalization across diverse clinical scenarios, requiring the laborious development of multiple isolated networks for specific registration tasks, e.g., inter-/intra-subject registration or anatomical region-specific alignment, leading to cumbersome development pipelines.
+To overcome this limitation, we propose \textbf{UniReg}, the first conditional unified model for multi-scenario CT image registration, which combines the precision advantages of task-specific learning methods with the generalization of traditional optimization methods.
+Our key innovation is a unified registration framework that adaptively estimates deformation fields conditioned on: (1) anatomical structure priors, (2) registration type constraints (inter/intra-subject), and (3) instance-specific features, enabling optimal alignment across heterogeneous scenarios within a single model.
+Through comprehensive experiments on multiple CT/MR registration datasets, UniReg achieves superior average registration accuracy compared with current state-of-the-art learning-based methods while exhibiting strong cross-scenario generalization.
+Moreover, by replacing multiple isolated task-specific models with a compact unified model, UniReg substantially reduces the overall training burden in terms of total training cost and model redundancy.